-Selecting an object in the Camera view with the Transform tool always makes a bounding box appear around the object as well as tinting the artwork in fuchsia, red or yellow.
+When you select an object in the Camera view with the Transform tool, a bounding box always appears around the object and the artwork is tinted in fuchsia, red or yellow.
 Enabling this option will only keep the bounding box and remove the colour tint.

-6. Outline Locked Drawings
+Outline Locked Drawings

-Drawings that are locked in the Timeline view (cannot be selected in the Camera view) will be displayed as wireframes.
+Drawings that are locked in the Timeline view (cannot be selected in the Camera view) are displayed as wireframes.

-7. Reset View
+Reset View

-The Reset View button will reset any panning, zooming or rotation done in the Camera view and return the display to the initial settings.
+The Reset View button resets any panning, zooming or rotation done in the Camera view and returns the display to the initial settings.
 You can also press Shift + M.

-8. Zoom Menu
+Zoom Menu